zjgordon/mcServerManager/planning/tasks/meta/PROJECT_HISTORY.md

 directory structures, and technology lists.
 Used markdownlint to verify all fixes and ensure compliance with MD040 rule.
 All 185 tests continue to pass, ensuring documentation improvements without affecting application functionality.

+## 2025-01-09 - CARD-007L: Fix first-line heading issues in markdown files

+**Epic:** Epic 1 – Repository Organization and Environment Setup
+**Status:** Completed
+**Owner:** cursor

+Verified that both PROJECT_HISTORY.md and PROJECT_STATUS.md already have proper H1 headings as their first lines, satisfying MD041 rule requirements.
+Both files begin with appropriate top-level headings: "# Project History" and "# Project Status" respectively.
+Used markdownlint to confirm no MD041 violations exist in the planning directory.
+All 185 tests continue to pass, ensuring documentation compliance without requiring any code changes.